 The late 40’s and early 50’s began a drought of sorts for the Cards.
 I’m sure for an avid fan like Daddy, it was quite discouraging.
 Baseball changes began.
 A new owner took over in 1952 (hence the new Busch stadium name), and the American League St. Louis Browns moved to Baltimore in 1953 to become the Orioles.
 While Stan the Man continued to rack up tremendous baseball feats, the Cardinals continued to slump as a team.
 During this mid-50’s Cardinal downturn, Daddy had two more children—two more GIRLS—exactly a year apart.
 Six girls, no sons….and seemingly no one to “follow in” Daddy’s “footsteps as a baseball player” as Momma had hoped.

 I, too, remember baseball games on the radio, but especially the TV broadcasts.
-Daddy could see the black and white TV picture in the living room when the Cards were playing by strategically sitting at the end of the kitchen table.
+During meals, Daddy could watch the Cards on the black and white TV in the living room by strategically sitting at the end of the kitchen table.
 Daddy also found TV ballgames quite relaxing, as he could be frequently discovered napping in his recliner on weekends with a game droning in the background.